TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-payment-changeupdatepaymentmethod.md

 If you want to update payment method to **'invoice'** (direct debit), please open a [support request](https://ms.portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/overview) so we can run a credit check before approving your request.<br>
 Refer [Switch to Pay by Invoice](https://docs.microsoft.com/azure/billing/billing-how-to-pay-by-invoice) to change to invoice mode of payment<br>
-**Note**:  Once moved to invoice mode of payment you cannot switch to credit card mode of payment and you cannot purchase any Azure market place services using  invoice mode of payment.
+**Note**:  Once moved to invoice mode of payment you cannot switch to credit card mode of payment and you cannot purchase any Azure marketplace services using  invoice mode of payment.

 ## **Recommended Documents**